polaris-hub/polaris-method-comparison/repeated_cv_simulation/README.md

-Simulation results are presented in `plot_results.pdf`
+Simulation results are presented in `simulation_results.pdf`